-For this event AMS will operate a medical treatment centre in their green gazeebo/s), which will be fully euipped to deal with all minor inuries, minor illness and life threatening conditions that may occur.
+For this event AMS will operate a medical treatment centre in their green gazebo/s), which will be fully equipped to deal with all minor injuries minor illnesses and life-threaten to deal with all minor injuries minor illnesses and life-threaten to a tening conditions that may occur.
 These patients will remain within the medical treatment centre until such time that appropriate assessment and referral has been made by a competent registered health care professional.